cloudoperators/documentation/architecture-decision-records/014-greenhouse-plugin-catalog.md

 ## Context and Problem Statement

 PluginDefinitions are a core component of Greenhouse.
-They are used to extend the platform and to deploy content to the managed clusters.
+They are used to extend the platform and to deploy content to the remote clusters.
 Currently, the deployment of these PluginDefinitions is not natively integrated into Greenhouse.
-This requires a separate deployment mechanism to be configured.
+It is necessary to configure a deployment mechanism to automatically receive plugin updates.
 Since the PluginDefinitions are used by the Greenhouse deployment itself, there is also a bootstrapping problem.

 This ADR addresses this problem and proposes a solution to natively integrate the deployment of PluginDefinitions into Greenhouse.
 This will allow to easily add additional sources for PluginDefinitions and to manage them in a more structured way.